 - Accountable for effective recruitment, selection, orientation, evaluation, training and development of faculty and program support staff within the School, in accordance with the College recruitment, job evaluation, and performance management processes.
-Works in collaboration with HR and the Teaching & Learning Specialists to identify and provide development opportunities for faculty. - Conducts on-going classroom observation of teaching performance ensuring alignment with the Faculty Development processes/framework. - Ensures effective onboarding/orientation of new faculty, including evaluation of probationary faculty. - Plans for effective development and renewal opportunities at the individual and School level, aligned with college-wide initiatives and objectives. - Ensures effective planning and integration of learning technology staff in the delivery of programs, including labs and applied learning activities. - Engages employees in the pursuit of high individual and team performance by providing appropriate recognition, effective conflict resolution, formative feedback and addressing performance issues in an effective and timely manner. - Ensures that faculty and staff assignments are consistent with college policies and procedures, collective and local agreements. - Ensures compliance with all aspects of the Collective Agreements and works collaboratively with Human Resources to enhance the College partnership with its union locals. - Acts as a role model for collaborative decision-making as well as supportive and cooperative working relationships.
+Works in collaboration with HR and the Teaching & Learning Specialists to identify and provide development opportunities for faculty. - Conducts on-going classroom observation of teaching performance ensuring alignment with the Faculty Development processes/framework. - Ensures effective onboarding/orientation of new faculty, including evaluation of probationary faculty. - Plans for effective development and renewal opportunities at the individual and School level, aligned with college-wide initiatives and objectives, including leveraging technology to support both faculty and staff in maximizing efficiency in service delivery to key stakeholders; - Ensures effective planning and integration of staff in the coordination and delivery of programs, including, in-person, onlilne, labs and applied learning activities. - Engages employees in the pursuit of high individual and team performance by providing appropriate recognition, effective conflict resolution, formative feedback and addressing performance issues in an effective and timely manner. - Ensures that faculty and staff assignments are consistent with College policies and procedures, collective and local agreements.

+- Ensures compliance with all aspects of the Collective Agreements and works collaboratively with Human Resources to enhance the College partnership with its union locals. - Acts as a role model for collaborative decision-making as well as supportive and cooperative working relationships.